NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 https://forum.nearbyshops.org/t/project-roadmap-and-contributions-required/34/4

+Improved Search with Search Suggestions for android app

-Develop a PWA and Web app for Nearby Shops i18n Internationalization support
+Develop a PWA and Web app for Nearby Shops

+i18n Internationalization support

 Payment Gateway Integrations

 Performance Testing and Optimization

 Suggestions and Improvements in App Architecture

 Code Review and Architecture